-Parents should call the attendance office by 10:00 a.m. when a student is too ill to attend school.
-This telephone call allows the student to come to class the next day with little or no delay.
+Parents should call the attendance office by 10:00 a.m. or use the Infinite Campus Absence Request Portal to report absences when a student is too ill or unable to attend school for a valid reason.
 Parents are requested to notify school personnel no later than 24 hours after the absence.
 If parents do not call, the student's absence will be considered truant until a parent authorizes the absence.
 School staff will attempt to contact parents when students are absent and a parent call has not been received.